 Derek Gullett was appointed principal trombonist of the Indianapolis Symphony Orchestra in the spring of 2025 by music director Jun Märkl.
 He began performing with the group in June 2025.

-Originally from Uniontown, Ohio, he studied with James Albrecht, principal trombonist of the Reno Philharmonic, and Richard Stout, second trombonist of the Cleveland Orchestra, in his earlier years.
-Derek later enrolled at the Curtis Institute of Music on a full-tuition fellowship to further his studies with Nitzan Haroz and Matthew Vaughn, principal and co-principal trombonists of the Philadelphia Orchestra, respectively.
+Originally from Uniontown, Ohio, Derek studied with James Albrecht, principal trombonist of the Reno Philharmonic, and Richard Stout, second trombonist of the Cleveland Orchestra, in his earlier years.
+He later enrolled at the Curtis Institute of Music as the Edwin B. Garrigues fellow to further his studies with Nitzan Haroz and Matthew Vaughn, principal and co-principal trombonists of the Philadelphia Orchestra, respectively.
 Later, he began supplementary studies on bass trombone with Blair Bollinger, bass trombonist of the Philadelphia Orchestra.
-Partway into his time at Curtis, he started to perform with the Philadelphia Orchestra and can be heard on numerous recording projects of theirs.
-As a student, he spent summers as a fellow of the National Repertory Orchestra and the Music Academy of the West, where he studied with Mark Lawrence, former principal trombonist of the San Francisco Symphony, and Weston Sprott, second trombonist of the Metropolitan Opera Orchestra.
-Additional studies with Joseph Alessi, principal trombonist of the New York Philharmonic and professor of trombone at the Juilliard School, were also extremely influential in his development.
-Some of his other professional engagements include appearances at the Bravo!
-Vail Music Festival on a program presented by the New York Philharmonic as well as serving as the principal and solo trombonist of the Breckenridge International Festival of the Arts Chamber Orchestra.
+Partway into his time at Curtis, he started to perform with the Philadelphia Orchestra on both tenor and bass trombone and can be heard on numerous recording projects of theirs.
+As a student, he spent his summers as a trombone fellow with the National Repertory Orchestra and a trombone and euphonium fellow with the Music Academy of the West, where he studied with Mark Lawrence, former principal trombonist of the San Francisco Symphony, and Weston Sprott, second trombonist of the Metropolitan Opera Orchestra.
+Additional studies with Joseph Alessi, principal trombonist of the New York Philharmonic and trombone faculty at the Juilliard School, were also extremely influential in his development.
+Some of his other engagements include appearances at the Bravo!
+Vail Music Festival on a program presented by the New York Philharmonic as well as serving as the solo trombonist of the Breckenridge International Festival of the Arts Chamber Orchestra.
 In the summer of 2023, he served as the principal trombonist and bass trumpeter of the Lucerne Festival Contemporary Orchestra in Lucerne, Switzerland.
-He has also had the honor of appearing as guest principal trombone with the National Arts Centre Orchestra of Ottawa, Ontario.
-During the 2025 winter season, Derek served as acting second trombone of the Sarasota Opera Orchestra.
+He has also had the honor of appearing as guest principal trombonist with the Detroit Symphony Orchestra, Erie Philharmonic, and National Arts Centre Orchestra of Ottawa, Ontario.
+During the 2025 winter season, Derek served as acting second trombonist of the Sarasota Opera Orchestra.

-Over the course of his career thus far, Derek has had the opportunity to tour the world with many ensembles and has performed in coveted halls such as Marian Anderson Hall, Severance Hall, KKL Luzern, Musikverein Wien, Hilbert Circle Theatre, David Geffen Hall, and Carnegie Hall.
-He has also had the pleasure of collaborating with world-renowned conductors such as Franz Welser-Möst, Michael Tilson-Thomas, Osmo Vänskä, Marin Alsop, JoAnn Falletta, Jun Märkl, John Williams, Rafael Payare, Hannu Lintu, and Yannick Nezet-Seguin.
+Over the course of his career thus far, Derek has had the opportunity to tour the world with many ensembles and has performed in coveted venues such as Carnegie Hall, David Geffen Hall, Hilbert Circle Theatre, KKL Luzern, Marian Anderson Hall, Musikverein Wien, and Severance Music Center.
+He has also had the pleasure of collaborating with world-renowned conductors including Marin Alsop, JoAnn Falletta, Hannu Lintu, Jun Märkl, Yannick Nezet-Seguin, Rafael Payare, Michael Tilson-Thomas, Osmo Vänskä, Franz Welser-Möst, and John Williams.

 Outside of performing and teaching, Derek also takes some time to compose and arrange music of his own.
-He has premiered numerous original works of his, most notably a trombone quartet and other works for solo trombone.
+He has premiered numerous original works of his, most notably a trombone quartet, pieces for solo brass, and various other works for chamber brass ensemble.

-In his free time, Derek is an avid Mario Kart player, obsessed with BBQ, and enjoys spending time with his cat, Petra.
+In his free time, Derek is a passionate Mario Kart player, a huge fan of good BBQ, and enjoys spending time with his cat, Petra.

 Derek is a performing artist for the Edwards Instrument Company and Greg Black Mouthpieces.